Payments can be initiated either from an account already connected through the finX API or as a standalone payment.

 Standalone payments

 - Optional: Create a user (if you haven't done already) and request an access token.
 This step is only required if you want to recurrently issue payments from the same debtor account.
-For one-off payment, you can proceed with step 2 with
+For one-off payment, you can proceed with step 2 with client_auth.

-. - Create a payment by providing information about the debtor, creditor, purpose, and amount.
-As a response you will get a
+- Create a payment by providing information about the debtor, creditor, purpose, and amount.
+As a response you will get a payment_idthat is used for further processing.

-that is used for further processing. - Initiate the payment.
+- Initiate the payment.
 This step requires the provision of the user's bank credentials and will start the communication with the financial service provider.
-The
+The idprovided in the response is used to query the status of the payment initiation in the next step.

-the payment has been successfully initiatedERROR
+- COMPLETEDthe payment has been successfully initiated

-the payment initiation failed.
-Check the embeddederror
+- ERRORthe payment initiation failed.
+Check the embedded- error-object for details.

 Payments from connected account